aviddiviner/tricks/README.md

 I was pleased, and filled with a warm, fuzzy love for Go.
 So simple, and clear. _Finish en klaar._

 But yet...
-I didn't feel complete.
 I felt like I needed more.
-I longed for the excitement of mapping, filtering, sorting, reducing, grouping... all in one long line that does _all of the things_.
+I longed for the excitement of mapping, reducing, filtering, sorting, grouping... all in one long line that does _all of the things_.
 I wanted a little box of tricks that I could use to just chain everything together and make **✨magic✨** happen.

 I mean, all I really had to do was: